Here’s to a Healthy, Nutritious World Milk Day!

 And it’s the result of hard work.
 We milk our cows three times per day, every eight hours, around the clock.
 We never stop, not even at night, except to sanitize equipment at the end of every milking-shift.

-The best milk comes from the best animals—and that means keeping them happy, clean, and healthy.
+The best milk comes from the best animals—and that means keeping them happy, nettoyer, et bon pour la santé.
 You can’t go wrong by doing the right thing, and so we produce our high-quality milk in a wholesome way.

 Great crops come from great soil, which is why we protect our soil with sustainable practices such as no-till and cover crops.
 Nobody’s making more ground, so we build depth rather than width—and make sure our soil holds moisture, hosts beneficial microbes, and generates the nutrients that allow crops to thrive.